vivekgopalshetty/webtechcodes/README.md

 # webtechcodes
-it includes various examples of angular js,node js,mongoDB and connection between mongoDb and node js.
+It includes various examples of angular js,node js,mongoDB and connection between mongoDb and node js.

-This is repository contains famous examples. it includes examples of
+This is repository contains examples. it includes examples of
 <ul>
   <li>HTML</li>